Aid Station Captains Section – Captains Please Read

 Volunteer T-Shirts:

-[2022 will be hats] T-shirts for volunteers along with a list of what sizes they asked for when they signed up to volunteer in case they cannot recall will be sent out to your aid station along with the other supplies.
-If your volunteers decide they want another size, please do not give them one from this bin (since that would make it so another volunteer would not get their preferred size) rather, have them come to the race finish or if they cannot, email us after the race.
+T-shirts (hats, beanies – whatever the current years giveaway) for volunteers along with a list of what sizes they asked for when they signed up to volunteer in case they cannot recall will be sent out to your aid station along with the other supplies.
+If it is a shirt / sized item and any of your volunteers decide they want another size, please do not give them one from this bin (since that would make it so another volunteer would not get their preferred size) rather, have them come to the race finish or if they cannot, email us after the race.
 There are also a couple of extra shirts in case you get some additional volunteers assigned to your aid station between the time we packed and loaded these bins (about a week before the race) and the time the race happens.
-Please remember to get shirts out to volunteers or assign another volunteer to get the shirts out so we do not have to mail them after the race!
+Please remember to get the giveaway out to volunteers or assign another volunteer to get the shirts out so we do not have to mail them after the race!
 Thank you!

 Come See Us: